1996 French Grand Prix

-The 1996 French Grand Prix was a Formula One motor race held on 30 June 1996 at Circuit de Nevers, Magny-Cours, France.
-It was the ninth race of the 1996 Formula One season.
-Michael Schumacher qualified in pole position but his engine blew on the warm-up lap and he did not start the race.
-The 72-lap race was won by Damon Hill for the Williams team, from a second position start.
-Jacques Villeneuve finished second in the other Williams, with local driver Jean Alesi third for the Benetton team.
+The 1996 French Grand Prix was a Formula One motor race held at Circuit de Nevers, Magny-Cours, France on 30 June 1996.
+It was the ninth race of the 1996 Formula One World Championship.

+The 72-lap race was won by Briton Damon Hill, driving a Williams-Renault, after he started from second position.
+German Michael Schumacher took pole position in his Ferrari but failed to start the race after his engine blew on the warm-up lap, leaving Hill to lead from start to finish except for the pit stops.
+Hill's teammate, Canadian Jacques Villeneuve, who had crashed heavily at Estoril corner in qualifying, finished second, with local driver Jean Alesi third in a Benetton-Renault.

 This was the last Grand Prix where a Forti car started the race as they would fail to qualify for the remaining Grand Prix they would enter, however both cars were forced to retire.